penguintree/webpack-module-federation-module-cache-issue/README.md

 The host app *should* be able to use functions of both packages.
 But since the pat of exposed files are the same, the module from the second remote is never loaded.

+**SOLVED**
+The related bug is [here](https://github.com/webpack/webpack.js.org/issues/5308).
+The different remotes must have different names both in their `ModuleFederationPlugin` and in `package.json`.

 # Run the demo

 In each folders, run `npm install` and `npm run serve`.